calculix/cae/README.md

 - 'Debug' menu to test each module.

 Other:
-- cae.bat and sae.sh - check python version and run source
+- cae.bat and sae.sh - run source code
 - Implement keyword dialog as tab on main window.
 - Take binaries for Windows from https://www.meil.pw.edu.pl/add/ADD/Teaching/Software/Calculix
 - Folder 'tests': move all logs and architecture schemes there.